EARTH Scholars at Royal Botanic Gardens, Edinburgh. Credit Cameron Brisbane

 • 3.
 Triple E: Economy, Ethics and Environment – addressing environmental justice, political ecology, and sustainable economies.

 A defining feature of the EARTH Scholarships is its strong cohort model.
 Scholars do not work in isolation; instead, they participate in structured events that build intellectual exchange and long-term collaboration.
-Each year begins with an intensive in-person cohort gathering in Scotland, which includes: Research workshops and interdisciplinary seminars; field visits to environmentally significant sites; networking with Scottish PhD researchers and faculty; cultural engagement activities that contextualise research within Scotland’s landscapes and heritage Previous cohorts have visited cities such as Glasgow, Edinburgh, and Dundee, as well as rural and heritage landscapes including Glencoe and Rannoch Moor.
+Each year started with an intensive in-person cohort gathering in Scotland, which included: research workshops and interdisciplinary seminars; field visits to environmentally significant sites; networking with Scottish PhD researchers and faculty; cultural engagement activities that contextualise research within Scotland’s landscapes and heritage Cohorts have visited cities such as Glasgow, Edinburgh, and Dundee, as well as rural and heritage landscapes including Glencoe and Rannoch Moor.
 These visits encourage embodied and place-responsive research approaches.

-Throughout their residency, scholars take part in additional training events hosted by partner institutions, including sessions on public engagement, interdisciplinary methods, and impact development.
+Throughout their residencies, scholars have taken part in additional training events hosted by partner institutions, including sessions on public engagement, interdisciplinary methods, and impact development.
 These workshops strengthen the scholars’ capacity to translate research into policy, creative outputs, and community-facing initiatives.

 In April 2026, an EARTH Scholars Reunion in Glasgow will bring together participants from the 2023, 2024, and 2025 cohorts over a few days.
 On 22 April, in celebration of Earth Day, the EARTH Scholarships Impact Symposium will convene scholars, academic mentors, policymakers, and cultural leaders at the University of Glasgow.